 - On completion of an assessment by a safety officer, BCSA will advise the operating permit holder of any safety issue or code non-compliance.
 The permit holder must then correct the issue or non-compliance and advise BCSA.

 Click here for a quick reference guide on your respsonibilities as an asset owner.

-Talk to your propane supplier about maintenance or find a licensed gas contractor on BCSA’s website under ‘Find a Contractor’.
+Talk to your propane supplier about maintenane or click here to find a licensed gas contractor.

 - Tank owners complete an Operating Permit Application for Propane Pressure Vessels (Form 1509 on BCSA’s website Forms & Fees) and email it to email@example.com, or call 778-396-2033 for assistance.